ansoni/telemetry-as-code-demo/README.md

 	bash load_data.sh

-Now Connect to the first kibana instance by visiting http://127.0.0.1:5701
+Now Connect to the second kibana instance by visiting http://127.0.0.1:5701

-Create an index Pattern/Save a Search/Create a visualization
+Create an index Pattern/Save a Search

 Now export the data.